Sadia0011/Yoga-Eve/questions_and_answers.md

 #### Answer: C

-<i>Write your explanation here</i>
-for 1,2,3 the function will run correcty and count also inccreases as 3.
+<i>for 1,2,3 the function will run correcty and count also inccreases as 3.</i>

 </p>
 </details>